Measuring the Intrinsic Dimension of Earth Representations: Introduction

 \begin{itemize}[leftmargin=1em] \item Global ID estimates of current geographic INRs are an order of magnitude lower than their ambient size, yet are competitive with ID estimates of Earth embeddings generated with large-scale image encoders. \item ID estimates of geographic INRs increase with additional input modalities and increased spatial resolution of the location encoder, highlighting that ID captures increases in spectral and spatial representativeness of these embeddings. \item Local ID estimates reveal spatial artifacts of pre-trained geographic INRs, which can arise from biases in the pre-training dataset coverage or properties of their model architectures. \item Global ID correlates with downstream task performance across encoders and tasks.
 Interestingly, correlation is positive when ID is calculated in the embedding space of frozen, pre-trained models, but is negative when ID is calculated in the activation space of supervised downstream models.
 This sheds light on the connections between the intrinsic dimension, representativeness, and task-alignment of geographic INRs. \end{itemize}

 While much of our analysis extends naturally to general classes of INRs, geographic INRs are a particularly interesting case to study because the underlying domain geometry is explicit.
 Inputs lie on the sphere ($S^{2}$), which makes it possible to separate the known 2D manifold from learned information content above it.
 Moreover, the explicit goal of many geographic Earth embedding models is to compress and coalesce as much signal from Earth's data as possible.
 The strategies we present for estimating different types of ID offer a new unsupervised evaluation strategy for representation learning of Earth data.
+Our code is available at \verb|https://github.com/arjunarao619/GeoINRID|.